THE IMPORTANCE OF OUR FEET

 Feet are pretty spectacular, they are our means of balance, support, and movement.
 A poor foundation of can cause problems throughout the whole body, affecting posture and balance which is the common cause of pain in the hips, knees, lower back and even all the way up to the head, and are a contributing factor to trips and falls.

-Our feet are more important than people give them credit, they are often said to be a mirror of the body.
-The blood vessels and nerves extending from the heart and the brain, branch out through the whole body, ending at the feet.
+FEET are more important than people give them credit.
+They are often said to be a mirror of the body, the blood vessels and nerves extend from the heart and the brain, branching out through the whole body, ending at the feet.
 So, if something is wrong it is usually first noticed in the feet, so it makes sense that we pay attention to them regularly.

 Tips for healthy feet:

 Good personal foot care can help prevent or even cure foot problems, and taking care of them is quite simple: